-vegetation.
+Alwar is one of the northern districts of Rajasthan.
+The sariska tiger sanctuary is situated in the Alwar district.
+The low hills of Sariska till recently were covered with dense vegetation.
 It was also the source of a number of hill rivers, which carried rainwater down to the plains.

 The ground water table in the villages around Sariska is very high and the agricultural land very fertile and productive, large-scale marble mining in the sanctuary buffer zone is causing havoc in the area.
 The proximity to the Delhi-Jaipur highway is making the area extremely lucrative for other projects.
-Near Ajabgarh villages, the Heritage group is constructing a large resort on the bank of a barrage built by the Maharaja of Jaipur in the last century.
-As many as thirteen distilleries are going to sep up their operations in Alwar district.
+Near Ajabgarh village, the Heritable group is constructing a large resort on the bank of a barrage built by the Maharaja of Jaipur in the last century.
+As many as thirteen distilleries are going to set up their operations in Alwar district.